erkyrath/Inform6-Testing/README.md

 ## Inform 6 compiler tests

 This script runs the Inform 6 compiler many times, testing for various problems such as overflow conditions.
-It also compiles a bunch of known source files, making sure that the generated game files are exactly as expected.
+It also compiles a bunch of known source files, making sure that the generated game files are exactly as expected. ("Exactly" excludes serial number, since that can change between compiles, and the compiler version number, since we might want to run this on older version of Inform.)

 The tests should always be in sync with the latest version (not the latest *released* version!) of the I6 compiler source: